How can we help?

 Do you sell personal information?

-No, Wiser never sells personal information to third parties.
+No, Wiser Workplace never sells personal information to third parties.
 Period.
 We may share anonymized, aggregated data with researchers or partners for product improvement, but this data cannot identify individuals.
 We may be required to disclose information to law enforcement or courts with valid legal process, but we push back on overbroad requests and notify users when possible.
 Your trust is foundational to our mission.
 Data monetization contradicts that trust.

 How do I request my data?